shreya802/DiwaliSales-Analysis/README.md

-# EDA on Differnt Datasets
+# EDA on Diwali Sales
-This repository contains exploratory data analysis on different datasets.
+This repository contains exploratory data analysis on Diwali Sales Data.

+Python project to analyze Diwali sales data to improve customer experience and sales